Meet the Team

 Andy is also the president of the O’Hara Foundation – a group that raises funds and awards scholarships for athletes.

-ANN VIDRO // CPA & USAT CERTIFIED RACE DIRECTOR
+ANN VIDRO // CPA & LEVEL II USAT CERTIFIED RACE DIRECTOR

 Ann is uniquely qualified to handle both the financial and marketing operations of the race.
 She also uses her incredible project management skills to keep everyone on task.

 Enthusiastic and focused, Ann has a passion for the details and the drive to ensure each athlete has a positive experience during their race.
+This is evident in the fact that Ann recently passed her USA Triathlon Level 2 Race Director certification.
 She has participated in organized races since 1996, and joined the triathlon world fives years ago.
 She also recently completed her first half Marathon.
 A small business owner and resident in the Grand Rapids area for several years, Ann enjoys giving back to the local community in many ways.
 She actively leads a weekly bible study group for women, holds a position of Treasurer for Grand Rapids Initiative for Leaders and sits on the Alumni Board for Davenport University.

 AID STATIONS/RUN //FRANK MALOTT